anverso-e-verso/anverso/_poems/palace_of_the_babies-stevens.md

 			id: "stevens"
 		}]
 authorid: "stevens"
-excpt: "The disbeliever walked the moonlit place, Outside of gates of hammered serafin,"
+excpt: "The disbeliever walked the moonlit place, outside of gates of hammered serafin,"
 ---
 The disbeliever walked the moonlit place, \
 Outside of gates of hammered serafin, \